+This isn’t really necessary for this purpose (like it is for beer) but it makes me feel like the bottles are clean enough.
 I often use either the bottles the liquor came in (if it’s for my own use) or some smaller and better-looking bottles (if I want to give them away).
-I have a very thorough post on choosing limoncello bottles here.
+I have a very thorough post on choosing crema di limoncello bottles here.
 I also wrote a post on how best to find and apply the labels.

 I’ve also heard that if you give it away you should put on a label saying that it is a gift and not intended for resale to pacify the ATF guys.
 I’ve yet to give much away outside of the family so it hasn’t been an issue for me.

 Lastly, serve it to your friends!
 Get some lovely limoncello glasses like the ones below and show off your creation!
 You can also create other cocktails with it, and I've gone to great lengths to help you with that here.